Advanced Search

 3.4.3 BL01 Step 3 – Calculate In Day Adjustment

 The Unadjusted Baseline Values create a profile shape for a day based on previous days’ data, but will not account fully for variations in factors such as weather and temperature.
-For this reason, In Day Adjustments are used to provide an up or down lift, ensuring the values used in Settlement calculations are better representative of conditions on the day.
+For this reason, In Day Adjustments are used, where the BM Unit containing the Baselined Entity was issued with an Acceptance by the NETSO, to provide an up or down lift, ensuring the values used in Settlement calculations are better representative of conditions on the day.

 The In Day Adjustment will consider actual Metered data over the three hour period up until Gate Closure.
 This will be compared to the calculated values and an additive adjustment applied to ensure that the profile created by the baseline best matches real data for the run up to the Settlement Period.
 In other words: